-Within the first two week of classes, faculty will post their office hours for students and submit them to their department chair who will send a copy to the dean of the school.
+Within the first two weeks of classes, faculty should post their office hours for students and submit them to their department chair who will send a copy to the dean of the school.
+Many faculty also list their office hours on course syllabi.
 As a part of its strong commitment to undergraduate teaching, Cortland prides itself on the availability of faculty to meet with students.
-To ensure that students have adequate access to faculty, the following requirements apply:

-- Faculty with a full teaching obligation must be available for at least five hours per week to meet with students.
-The hours should be spread through the week and at different times of the day. - Faculty with part-time teaching assignments should hold proportionate office hours.
+To ensure this student access, faculty with a full teaching obligation should be available in their office for at least five hours per week to meet with students.
+Preferably, the hours should be spread through the week and at different times of the day.
+Those with part-time teaching assignments should hold proportionate office hours.
 Department chairs and deans will address any variations in these expectations.
-These faculty office hours are not inclusive of academic advisement responsibilities.